jeffbass/yin-yang-ranch/README.rst

 This distributed design allows each computer to do what it does best.
 A Raspberry Pi with a PiCamera can watch a water meter for needle motion, then transmit only those images show the water flow changes (from flowing to not flowing or vice versa).
-The logic for motion detection and image selection runs in the Raspberry Pi, which only sends selected, relevant images to the **imagehub**.
+The logic for motion detection and image selection runs in the Raspberry Pi, which only sends relevant images to the **imagehub**, saving network bandwidth.
 The **imagehub** stores the event messages and images from multiple nodes at the same time.
 The **librarian** program does further analysis of the images and event messages, for example, using character extraction and recognition to read the numeric digits in the water meter and answer questions about water flow per day or per month.
-A more complete "which computer does what" explanation can be found in
-`Distributing tasks among the multiple computers. <docs/distributed-flow.rst>`_
+A more complete "which computer does what" explanation can be found in `Distributing tasks among the multiple computers. <docs/distributed-flow.rst>`_

 Software Stack for the entire system